Andrew Jones Ph.D.

 • Created computational pipelines using SLURM job orchestration, Python analysis tools, and ParaView batch processing

-• Contributed to code refactoring efforts implementing Kokkos for improved performance
+• Contributed to code refactoring efforts implementing Kokkos for PIC code

 • Performed benchmarking studies comparing OpenMP implementations